tobiste/Bulk_to_therin/README.md

 shiny::runGitHub("Bulk_to_therin", "tobiste")
 ```

-or download and unzip the project.
-Then run
+or download, unzip the project, and run
 ```
 shiny::runApp()
 ```